SachaWheeler/py-check-imports/README.md

 Clean up your code by removing unused or duplicate dependencies, making it more readable and efficient.
 [See Limitations](#limitations)

-Edit: while this works, ruff is a more comprehensive tool that can also check for unused imports, duplicate imports, and many other code quality issues.
-Consider using [ruff]
+Edit: while this works, ruff is a much more comprehensive tool that can also check for unused imports, duplicate imports, and many other code quality issues.
+You should use [ruff](https://pypi.org/project/ruff/)

 ## Features